What is a Probate? And Selling a House in Probate Florida

 1. Offers

 What is a probate sale?
-Whether offers fly in or trickle, eventually you’ll need to decide which offer is right for you.
+Are probate sales cash only?
+While probate sales are not limited to cash transactions, cash offers are often more attractive due to their simplicity and speed.
+However, you can accept financed offers as long as they meet the estate’s requirements and court approvals.
+You’ll need to decide which offer is right for you.
 Evaluating your goals for the sale of a house is an important part of this step.
 Do you need a quick sale so that you can pay off the estate’s debts?
 Would you prefer to wait a bit longer and see if you can get more profit from the sale?
 Or is the property in disrepair and needs a special buyer who can handle a complete remodel?
 These are all things you’ll need to take into consideration when you decide when and how to list a property in probate Florida.

 1. Notice of Proposed Action